 The notice to the family will include the effective date of the new HAP payment, tenant rent, utility reimbursement (if applicable), and the housing assistance payment.
 The notice also will state the procedures for requesting an informal hearing.

-11-I.H.
+11-I.I.
 DISCREPANCIES

 During an annual or interim reexamination, the WMHA may discover that information previously reported by the family was in error, or that the family intentionally misrepresented information.
 In addition, the WMHA may discover errors made by the WMHA.
 When errors resulting in the overpayment or underpayment of subsidy are discovered, corrections will be made in accordance with the policies in Chapter 13.